tom-schier/Angular2/Lesson05/ReadMe.txt

-This example illustrates the use of @Input and @Output directives
+This example illustrates the use of the Angular2 router

 To run: